Duke basketball's Kyle Filipowski took throat punch and threw up. No foul was called. Why? - NewsBreak

 Duke basketball's Kyle Filipowski took throat punch and threw up.
 No foul was called.
 Why?

-Duke freshman Kyle Filipowski took an accidental punch to the throat from Virginia Tech's MJ Collins as Collins celebrated an eventual game-winning jumper with 13.6 left in Monday night's game .
+Duke freshman Kyle Filipowski took an accidental punch to the throat from Virginia Tech's MJ Collins as he celebrated an eventual game-winning jumper with 13.6 left in Monday night's game.

 Duke coach Jon Scheyer said Filipowski got hit so hard that he was throwing up in the huddle after the play.
 He remained in the game.